mmgaggle/ceph-lb/README.md

 HAProxy is often used for balancing load across multiple backend servers.
-The role provided by this playbook does not use HAProxy for load balancing, but it does a number of it's other features because they improve the robustness of Ceph Object Storage services.
+The role provided by this playbook does not use HAProxy for load balancing, but it does use a number of it's other features because they improve the robustness of Ceph Object Storage services.
 This is the only option we provide for the proxy stage.